nosas/blog/deep_learning_python/ch3/article.md

 In the following plots, we see green dots representing correct predictions and red dots representing incorrect predictions.
 After each training step, the model adjusts its parameters causing the red class-separation line to gradually adjust in the direction of the correct prediction.
-As training continues, the number of incorrect predictions decreases and the line properly separates the two classes.
+As training continues, the number of incorrect predictions decreases, and the line properly separates the two classes.
 Pretty cool, right?

 <table style="width:100%;">